minatofund/minato-fund-subgraph/README.md

-# Example Subgraph
+# Minato Fund Subgraph

-An example to help you get started with The Graph.
-For more information see the docs on https://thegraph.com/docs/.
+For more information see the subgraph page https://thegraph.com/explorer/subgraph/minatofund/minato-fund